PASS: Path-selective State Space Model for Event-based Recognition: Introduction

-\textbf{Secondly}, the varying sampling frequencies hinder the framework's generalization during the inference, as empirically verified in Tab.~\ref{tab:evaluationfrequency}.
-This suggests that alterations in the input sequence order, resulting from changes in sampling frequency, significantly impact model performance.
-For this reason, we propose a novel Multi-faceted Selection Guiding (\textbf{MSG}) loss.
-It minimizes the randomness of the event frame selection caused by the random initialization of the selection mask's weight.
-As evidently shown in Fig.~\ref{fig:visual_select}, our MSG loss better facilitates alleviating the redundancy issue of the selected event frames, thus enhancing the SSM optimization's effectiveness.
-Meanwhile, it also strengthens the generalization of the SSM model in varying inference frequencies (Tab.~\ref{tab:evaluationfrequency}).
+Secondly, the varying sampling frequencies hinder the generalization of SSM during inference, as empirically verified in Tab.~\ref{fig:evaluationfrequency}.
+This suggests that alterations in the input sequence length and order due to sampling frequency shifts greatly affect model performance.
+For this reason, we propose a novel Multi-faceted Selection Guiding (MSG) loss.
+It minimizes the randomness of the PEAS module event frame selection process caused by the random initialization of the selection mask's weight.
+Our MSG loss better facilitates alleviating the redundancy of the selected event frames, thus strengthening model generalization across varying inference frequencies (Tab.~\ref{fig:evaluationfrequency}).